-Re-Assembly of Power Traction Rear Axle continued
+Re-Assembly of Power Traction Rear Axle

-- 5. Shim Selection continued built, a .0015" shim should be used for a tentative build-up.
+- Shim Selection: Manufacturing tolerances in the pinion bore dimensions and in the best operating position of the gears make an adjustment shim necessary.
+This shim is placed between the pinion retainer and the carrier, Figure 5.
+An increase in the thickness of the shim moves the pinion AWAY from the drive gear.
+Manufacturing objectives are to make axles requiring a .0015" shim and if a new assembly is being built, a .0015" shim should be used for a tentative build-up.
 Shims are available in .010" to .021" thicknesses in the steps of .001".
 Pinions and drive gears are marked, when matched, with the same number.
 Following the number on the pinion is a minus (-) or (+) followed by a number.
 If the pinion is marked "-1" it indicates that a shim .001" thinner than a standard shim for this carrier is required.
-A minut number means the pinion should be moved closer to the drive gear and a thinner shim is required.
+A minus number means the pinion should be moved closer to the drive gear and a thinner shim is required.
 A plus number means the pinion should be moved farther from the drive gear and a thicker shim is required.
-A pinion marked zero (O) is a standard pinion.
-To select a shim, measure the original shim with a micrometer (note the dimensional mark on the original pinion).
-Compare the mark on the original pinion with mark on the new pinion to determine how the original shim should be modified.
+A pinion marked zero (\emptyset) is a standard pinion. select a shim, measure the original shim with a micrometer (note the dimensional mark on the original pinion).
+Compare the mark on the original pinion with the mark on the new pinion to determine how the original shim should be modified.
 For example, if the original shim is .015" and the original pinion is marked "-1", the new pinion requires a +1 shim.
 Therefore, the new pinion requires a .002" thicker shim, and a .017" shim should be used.
 If the new pinion is marked the same as the old pinion, no shim change is required. - 6.
-After the properselection of shims, insert "O" ring seal and pinion retainer assembly into differential carrier.
+After the proper selection of shims, insert "O" ring seal and pinion retainer assembly into differential carrier.
 Tighten 5 retainer bolts to 50 lb. ft. torque.
-(Note: The 5 bolts will have to be remove later to install back plate assembly.) - 7.
+(Not: The 5 bolts will have to be remove later to install back plate assembly.) - 7.
 Install differential case, bearing cups, adjusting nuts, and bearing caps being sure that each cap is located in the same position from which it was removed.
 (Use marks as guide) - 8.
 ADJUST bearing nuts so that differential case will be free to revolve.
 It is very important that there will be no bearing play or looseness, as this will inevitable lead to gear noise and wear.
-Gear backlash must be set at the same time to a toler of .005" to .009" .
-Note: it will be necessary to release some of the cap bolt tension in order to allow the bearing to move while making the adjustments.
-If the caps are too loose an error will result when trying to set bakclash and bearing clearance.
-Therefore double chec your the cap bolts have been tightened. setting after necessary make corrections in your settings until the specified tolerances are maintained after the cap bolts have been tightened. - 9.
-Install nut locks.
+Gear backlash must be set at the same time to a tolerance of .005" to .009".
+Note: It will be necessary to release some of the cap bolt tension in order to allow the bearing to move while making the adjustments.
+If the caps are too loose an error will result when trying to set backlash and bearing clearance.
+Therefore double check your setting after the cap bolts have been tightened.
+If necessary make corrections in your settings until the specified tolerances are maintained after the cap bolts have been tightened. - 9.
+Install nut locks. - 10.
+Install differential carrier assembly in axle housing using new gasket and gasket sealer. - 11.
+Install axles, brake assemblies (on models with hydraulic brakes), bearing retainers, and gaskets.
+NOTE: Axles are equipped with special sealed bearings.
+Should there be evidence of seal leakage, it is recommended that a new bearing and new bearing retainer ring be pressed onto the the axle shaft, and new gasket be installed between the bearing and bearing seat in the housing.
+Refer to Figure 5. - 12.
+Remove pinion nut, spacers, brake drum, and sprocket.
+Remove 5 bolts from pinion bearing retainer.